 I was always interested in space, and both my parents were scientists (well, a sonar engineer and a medical doctor).
-I also played way too many videogames as a kid, and learning game programming was possibly my gateway into computational astrophysics.
+I also played way too many videogames as a kid, and learning game programming was possibly my gateway into using computers to understand the universe.

 Were you ever in trouble at school?